wegank/scalp/README.txt

 See the Wiki: https://digidev.digi.e-technik.uni-kassel.de/scalp/wiki/DeveloperDocumentation

+= Migrating

+For migrating to a new Revision/Version of ScaLP consider the MIGRATION.txt file.

 = Using

 After installing, the libraries are found in ./lib/ and the headers are in ./include